The Life Sciences Law Review: Mexico

 In principle, clinical research should only be carried out at health institutions under the direction of a principal investigator who is a health professional, member of such institution and the latter guarantees possible damages arising therefrom, medical treatment required and potential indemnification to subjects.

-Certain legal concepts associated with clinical trials, such as CRT agreements and sponsorship and activities, are not regulated by Mexican law; however, in practice the authorities have issued internal criteria, compliance with which is required to obtain the authorisations, and included some references in NOMs or other administrative criteria.
+Certain legal concepts associated with clinical trials, such as clinical research trial agreements and sponsorship and activities, are not regulated by Mexican law; however, in practice the authorities have issued internal criteria, compliance with which is required to obtain the authorisations, and included some references in NOMs or other administrative criteria.

 iv Named-patient and compassionate use procedures